GianMarcoOddo/rmpy/rmpy/README.md

 -  yf_und_vs_pVaR_port(tickers, positions, start_date, end_date,interval = 1, freq="daily", alpha=0.01, display=True)

 The function 'yf_und_vs_pVaR_port' enables the calculation of the undiversified VaR and the parametric VaR for a PORTFOLIO by utilizing data obtained from Yahoo Finance (yFinance).

+Undiversified VaR is a measure of the potential loss of a portfolio that does not take into account the effects of diversification, i.e., it assumes that all the assets in the portfolio move in the same direction.
+Parametric VaR takes into account the correlation between the assets in the portfolio, which can result in a lower estimate of potential losses.

 #### Args: